How to Bet on the NBA Finals | Maryland Sports Betting Sites

 In Maryland, sports betting is legal but bettors are limited to in-person sportsbooks.
-With the 2022 NBA Finals tipping off on Thursday, the top online sportsbooks are welcoming Maryland residents with free bets and NBA betting offers.
+With the Game 3 of the 2022 NBA Finals tipping off on Wednesday, the top online sportsbooks are welcoming Maryland residents with free bets and NBA betting offers.
 Below, we’ll go over how to bet on the NBA Finals in Maryland and get up to $5,750 in free NBA bets.

-The Boston Celtics will head to the Chase Center to take on the Golden State Warriors in Game 1 of the NBA Finals on Thursday.
-The Celtics are fresh off of Game 7 wins in back-to-back rounds while Golden State has cruised its way back to the NBA Finals.
-The Warriors are a perfect 9-0 at home during the NBA Playoffs and will look to continue their success at the Chase Center in Game 1.
+With the series tied at 1-1, the Boston Celtics will host the Golden State Warriors at TD Garden on Wednesday for Game 3 of the 2022 NBA Finals.
+The Celtics are fresh off of blowout loss in Game 2 while Golden State will be trying to avenge its first home loss of the 2022 NBA Playoffs after blowing a fourth-quarter lead in Game 1.

 Maryland basketball fans can take advantage of free bets and back their favorite team without any risk.
 Scroll down below for the best NBA odds, free bets and Maryland sports betting offers available for NBA Finals 2022.